 At the much smaller Orangerie Museum, the marquis attraction is Monet’s luminous water lilies.
 Afterward, take a stroll in the elegant Jardin des Tuileries to clear the museum fatigue.

 The Pompidou Center is your third choice of Paris’ large museums.
 It’s Paris’ modern art museum, in the lively Beaubourg neighborhood on the Right Bank.

 Opened in 1977, it’s known for its radical architecture.
 There are Fauvist, Cubist, Surrealist, Pop Art, and contemporary works on display.
 Don’t miss the spectacular Paris views from its rooftop.

 If small quirky museums are more your thing, here’s my guide to the small secret museums of Paris.
 Try the Musee Jacquemart-Andre, located just off the Champs-Elysées in the 8th arrondissement.
 The mansion is so sumptuous and theatrical, it’s hard to believe it was actually someone’s home.

-You'll also see rare sculptures from his mistress and muse Camille Claudel, who has a dedicated room.
-And you can pair sculptures with a stroll through the museum's beautiful garden.
+You’ll also see rare sculptures from his mistress and muse Camille Claudel, who has a dedicated room in the museum.
+And you can pair sculptures with a stroll through the museum’s beautiful garden.

 Gratuit, which means free, is a word you rarely hear in Paris.
-But, if you're on a budget, check out my guide to 8 small free museums in Paris.
+But, if you’re on a budget, check out my guide to 10 free museums in Paris.